 Paid and organic strategies can be used on all platforms!
 However, we recommend that whatever platform you post organically on, why not further your expectations by adding a small budget?
 On the likes of Facebook and Instagram, you can create paid social adverts, whereas the rest of the platforms will allow you to pay to boost organic posts to gain more engagement.

-Feeling a bit braver about including social media in your marketing budget?
-Or do you just want a pro to give your organic social media the attention it deserves?
-Contact Onefeed today on 0800 130 3140 or email email@example.com to find out how we can help make your business social media savvy with a FREE audit.
+Want to know how our social media advertising services can improve your marketing funnel?
+Or do you just want a pro to manage your organic social media?
+Contact Onefeed today on 0800 130 3140 or email firstname.lastname@example.org to find out how we can help make your business social media savvy with a FREE audit.